-This post covers everything you need to know about about Korean wedding traditions.
+This post covers everything you need to make that special day unforgettable.

 - what to expect at the ceremony

 - differences between modern and traditional Korean weddings

 - how to have your own Korean wedding

 Traditional Korean weddings are festive events that feel like you’ve traveled back in time.
 The vibrant music and colorful outfits will dazzle your senses.
 Make your experience one to remember with these tips!

 Korean wedding ceremonies trace their origin to the Koryo period in 918 AD and used to last 3 days.
 This fell out of favor during Park Chung-hee’s reign.

 With the goal of growing the economy, a three-day party seemed like a waste of productivity and resources.
 So the process was shortened to 30 minutes.

 Now, toned-down traditional ceremonies are making a comeback.
 You can expect the ceremony to last 30 minutes to an hour with the reception lasting a few hours.

 Who chooses to have a Korean traditional wedding?